 As females, we have the privilege to be the anchors of the home.
 To anchor our marriage in times of stress and turmoil, to anchor our children as they face the temptations and storms of life, and to anchor our home to be a secure rock and fortress in the midst of a perilous world.
 The home does not function effectively unless the mother is in the heart of the home and home is in her heart.

 The virtuous woman in Proverbs 31:27 “watches over the ways of her household, and does not eat the bread of idleness.”
-The word ‘watches’ is the same Hebrew word that is used for the watchmen who watch over the city.
-Just as the men watch over the city gates, God has given the great task to the female to watch over and guard her home.
+The word “watches” is the same Hebrew word that is used for the watchmen who watch over the city.
+Just as the men watch over the city gates, God expects the mother to watch over her home.

-Genesis 3:20 says, “And Adam called his wife’s name Eve; because she was the mother of all living.”
-The Hebrew meaning of Eve is ‘life-giver’.
-This is not a negative, as many women are led to believe, but the most positive, powerful and influential thing that we can accomplish in our lives.
-It can be world-changing to bring life into the world.
+Genesis 3:20 says: “And Adam called his wife’s name Eve; because she was the mother of all living.”
+The Hebrew meaning of Eve is “life-giver.”
+This is not a negative, as many women are brainwashed to believe, but the most positive, powerful, and influential thing that we can accomplish in our lives.
+It is world-changing to bring life into the world.
 One writer says, “When God sees that in this poor old world a wrong needs righting or a truth needs preaching or a benefit needs inventing, He sends a baby into the world to do it.”

 Not only do we have the privilege of birthing a life for this world, but for the eternal world.
 Every child is an eternal soul that will live forever!
 In fact, the only thing that we will take into the eternal realm is our redeemed soul and the redeemed souls of our children.
 Everything else that we spend our life upon will be left behind.